 - In the Create Object dialog box, under select a class, choose msDS-PasswordSettings and click Next

-- Enter the values for all the attributes in the correct syntax and continue with the wizard
+- Enter the following values for all the attributes in the correct syntax and continue with the wizard.

 - After entering appropriate values for each attribute, the Create Object wizard will show the Finish page

 - In the Finish page, click More Attributes.
 Choose Both from the Select which properties to view drop down list and choose msDS-PSOAppliesTo from the Select a property to view drop down list

 - Under the Attribute Values section, enter the distinguishedName of the user or group to which the FGPP will be applied and click Add.
 Multiple values can be added.

 - Once all the users and groups are added, click OK and then click Finish to close the wizard

 FGPP can be applied only to user objects and global security groups.
 FGPP cannot be applied directly to an OU.
 However, by creating a shadow group, FGPP can be applied to all users and groups in an OU.
 A shadow group is a global security group that is logically mapped to an OU to enforce the FGPP.
 By adding all the users in the OU as members of the shadow group, the FGPP applied to the shadow group will be enforced on the users as well.
 Use the below command to create and map a shadow group to an OU: